RobertCsordas/moe_layer/README.md

 # σ-MoE layer

-A simple version our $\sigma$-MoE layer from the paper "Approximating Two-Layer Feedforward Networks for Efficient Transformers".
+A simple version of our $\sigma$-MoE layer from the paper "Approximating Two-Layer Feedforward Networks for Efficient Transformers".
+It is intended to replace the feedforward block (linear-activation-linear stack) in the Transformer.
+No layernorm or residual connection is included internally.

-The current version only supports float32 ops without tensorcores.
+The current version only supports float32 ops without tensor cores.

 **An much faster OpenAI Triton-based implementation supporting float16 and tensor cores is coming soon.**